wellSounds/chromatic-approach/readme.md

 ###### Alice Baird 2020

-_On going project for automatic emotional soundscape generation - tested in python3._
+wellSound is an on going project for automatic affective soundscape generation.
+This approach is rudimentary, initial-step.
+Simply sonifying chromatic features from natural soundscapes.

 Utilised for experiments in: